Helperbird/website/src/pages/blog/the-5-must-have-accessibility-tools-for-students-in-2021.md

 Helperbird is your all in one extension, that gives you the features to make the web more accessible and productive.
-Providing you text to speech, OCR, dyslexia support, dictation, immersive reader, overlays, annotate any website,picture dictionary,Reader mode, and more.
+Providing you text to speech, OCR, dyslexia support, dictation, immersive reader, overlays, annotate any website,picture dictionary,Reading Mode, and more.

 ![Screenshot of Helperbird in use.](/assets/images/blog/top-five/helperbird.jpg)